aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 # Configuring Routes

 The router takes your routing instructions and matches the URL to one of the configured Routes to determine which components to render.
-To register routes you can either use the `@route` decorator or you can use the `static route` property to register one or more routes in your application.
+To register routes you can either use the `@route` decorator or you can use the `static routes` property to register one or more routes in your application.
+This section describes the route configuration options in details.

-## Route configuration syntax
+## Route configuration basics

 The routing configuration syntax for router-lite is similar to that of other routers you might have worked with before.
 If you have worked with Express.js routing, then the syntax will be very familiar to you.